Skip to content

 Privacy of Consumer Information

-With the rise of identity theft in the information age, various statutory requirements and laws have been formed to ensure the confidentiality of personal information.
+With the rise of identity theft in the Information Age, various statutory requirements and laws have been formed to ensure the confidentiality of personal information.
 These regulations govern how long paper records must be stored and how to dispose of them securely.

 Noncompliance with destruction regulations can result in severe consequences, including hefty fines and damages.
-So how can you ensure that you’re up-to-date with the latest privacy and destruction laws?
+So how can you ensure that you’re up to date with the latest privacy and destruction laws?
 Here’s our privacy protection guide to get you started.

 Guide to Data Privacy Laws